AndyObtiva/glimmer-dsl-libui/README.md

 - There is no proper way to destroy `grid` children due to [libui](https://github.com/andlabs/libui) not offering any API for deleting them from `grid` (no `grid_delete` similar to `box_delete` for `horizontal_box` and `vertical_box`).
 - `table` `checkbox_column` checkbox editing only works on Linux and Windows (not Mac) due to a current limitation in [libui](https://github.com/andlabs/ui/issues/357).
 - `table` `checkbox_text_column` checkbox editing only works on Linux (not Mac or Windows) due to a current limitation in [libui](https://github.com/andlabs/ui/issues/357).
+- `checkbox` only supports obtaining the `checked` property, but not updating it due to a current limitation in [libui](https://github.com/andlabs/libui).
 - `text` `align` property seems not to work on the Mac ([libui](https://github.com/andlabs/libui) has an [issue](https://github.com/andlabs/libui/pull/407) about it)
 - `text` `string` `background` does not work on Windows due to an [issue in libui](https://github.com/andlabs/libui/issues/347).
 - `table` `progress_bar` column on Windows cannot be updated with a positive value if it started initially with `-1` (it ignores update to avoid crashing due to an issue in [libui](https://github.com/andlabs/libui) on Windows.